 James P. Kelly, III

 Jim Kelly is the Founder and President of Solidarity Center for Law and Justice, P.C., an Atlanta, Georgia-based public interest human rights law firm that promotes the right to education and freedom of religion and expression.
-He authored and filed amicus curiae briefs in the Supreme Court of United States in the cases of Good News Club v.
-Milford Central School (2001), Zelman v.
-Simmons-Harris (2002), Locke v.
-Davey (2004), Graham v.
-Florida (2010), and Espinoza v.
-Montana Department of Revenue (2019) pertaining to educational freedom, religious freedom, freedom of speech, and international law issues.
+From 2001 to 2022, he authored and filed five amicus curiae briefs in the Supreme Court of United States pertaining to educational freedom, religious freedom, and freedom of expression.

 Since 2005, Kelly has served on an of counsel basis as the Director of International Affairs for the Washington D.C.-based Federalist Society for Law and Public Policy Studies.
 He is responsible for European judicial and civil society outreach strategy and engagement and for monitoring developments in the areas of human rights, rule of law, democracy, anti-corruption, and national sovereignty.

 From 2005-2008, Kelly served as the Federalist Society’s representative on the U.S. National Commission for the United Nations Educational, Scientific and Cultural Organization (“UNESCO”) and as Chairman of the National Commission’s Social and Human Sciences Committee.
 From 2001-2008, he served as a private legal advisor to the U.S. Department of State and as an official U.S. delegate at five international human rights conferences, on the topics of education for democratic citizenship, migration, and bioethics.

 In 2005, Kelly published Christianity, Democracy and the American Ideal, a compilation of the writings of the French-Catholic philosopher Jacques Maritain.